tuffery/Frog2/README.rst

 This repository contains the full source code of **Frog2**, a tool devoted to the **2D/3D generation of ensemble of conformations for small drug-like compounds**.

+**WARNING**: this software is free software.
+It is distributed on an "as is" basis under the GNU General Public License (see the copy coming with this package and <http://www.gnu.org/licenses/>).
+No warranty of any kind granted.

 =========================================================================